-The clinical experts agreed that the patients best suited for elranatamab would be those that are triple class refractory.
+The clinical experts agreed that the patients best suited for elranatamab would be those with disease that is triple-class refractory (TCR).
 One of the clinical experts noted that patients most likely to respond to this therapy would be those with a stronger and more intact immune system, and patients with significant pre-existing cytopenias may not be ideal candidates as they may worsen during treatment and predispose patients to infection.
-The experts did not note any issues or challenges related to diagnosis or misdiagnosis of RRMM, and identifying patients likely to respond.
-Patients would be identified during routine cancer follow up based on biochemical (serum protein electrophoresis, serum free light chain) or other evidence of relapse.
+The experts did not note any issues or challenges related to diagnosis or misdiagnosis of r/r MM and identifying patients likely to respond.
+Patients would be identified during routine cancer follow-up based on biochemical (serum protein electrophoresis, serum free light chain) or other evidence of relapse.